 To go to a masseur, sports masseur or massage therapist who does not first make an accurate history before a possible treatment can start is immediately unprofessional and can harm the client even worse than before.

-As a sports masseur, you can work in a multitude of different work environments.
+After our our online sports massage courses you as a future sports masseur, can work in a multitude of different work environments.
 You can of course work from a reception where you receive your clients, but it is very common to also work where your client is.

 As a sports masseur, you can also e.g. work with elite athletes, associations, clubs and exercise athletes.
 This means that you will not always be able to be present at your own reception and treat your clients.
 It is common to work in a locker room, outdoors on the sidelines or at exercise races, trade fairs and events and give sports massages to your clients.

-Working as a sports masseur is, as I said, an incredibly rewarding, fun and physically demanding job.
+Working as a sports masseur after our online sports massage courses is, as I said, an incredibly rewarding, fun and physically demanding job.
 We always advise our students to try to broaden their skills in several different massage methods.

 In this way, you as a student get several “tools in the toolbox” and can also offer your clients several different types of treatments.
 This means that you as a masseur can increase your clientele, your income but also that you save your own body with a more varied and varied work.